daos-stack/daos/doc/admin/deployment.md

 storage hardware provisioning and would typically be run from a login node.

 After `daos_server` instances have been started on each storage node for the first time, `dmg storage prepare` will set PMem storage into the necessary state for use with DAOS.
-Then `dmg storage format` formats persistent storage devices (specified in the server configuration file) on the storage nodes and writes necessary metadata before starting DAOS I/O processes that will operate across the fabric.
+Then `dmg storage format` formats persistent storage devices (specified in the server configuration file) on the storage nodes and writes necessary metadata before starting DAOS Engine processes that will operate across the fabric.

 To sum up, the typical workflow of a DAOS system deployment consists of the following steps: